Green Covered Bonds:

 Green Covered Bonds are type of covered bonds where the proceeds will be exclusively applied to finance or re-finance, in part or in full, new and/or existing eligible green projects.
 The green covered bonds of PKO Bank Hipoteczny meet the criteria set out by the International Capital Market Association (ICMA) as the Green Bond Principles (GBP).
 The rules for a set of guidelines for the use of issue proceeds, the project evaluation and selection process, resource management and reporting.

-The criteria for assessing energy efficient buildings financed by PKO Bank Hipoteczny, taking into account market data and legal regulations in force, were developed for the Bank by a green buildings consultant - the German company Drees&Sommer.
+The criteria for assessing energy efficient buildings financed by PKO Bank Hipoteczny, taking into account market data and legal regulations in force, were developed for the Bank by a green buildings consultant - the company Drees&Sommer.
 These criteria have been approved by the independent international organization Climate Bonds Initiative under their Low Carbon Buildings Criteria as proxy for the green residential properties in Poland.

 Green Covered Bonds issued by PKO Bank Hipoteczny are certified by Climate Bonds Initiative.
 The certification is awarded to bonds meeting the highest international standards in terms of positive environmental impact.

 Energy Efficient Mortgages